Mia-Brunner/C2C-Marketplace/README.md

 As a buyer, I want to see all available listings of dogs without having to log in.
 As a buyer, I want the option to contact a seller if I am interested in purchasing a dog.
 As a buyer, I want to create my own profile so I can get access to the seller information.
-As a buyer, I want to update and delete my account.
+As a buyer, I want to be able to delete my account.
 As a buyer, I want to be able to change and update my password information.

 ### Wireframes for your app